ZhandosGitHub/frontend-nanodegree-arcade-game/README.md

-Project Details
+# Project Details

 This is "Arcade Game" Project, as part of Udacity's "Front End Developer Nanodegree Program."

 # Running

-* To see locally - clone the [Project](https://github.com/ZhandosGitHub/frontend-nanodegree-resume) from GitHub and run Index.html file
+* To see locally - clone the [Arcade Game Project](https://github.com/ZhandosGitHub/frontend-nanodegree-arcade-game) from GitHub and run Index.html file

+# Rules

+* Player needs to reach the water.
+If he/she reaches, 1 point is added to the score, and player starts from initial location.
+Player wins if he/she gets 3 points.
+* Player needs to avoid collisions with the bugs.
+If he/she collids with any bug, 1 live is lost.
+Player looses the game ("Game Over"), if he/she looses 3 lives.
+* Game can be reset or started over, after winning/loosing previous game, by pressing the "New Game" button.

 # Authors